A happy family of four riding bikes through a park in Jacksonville, Florida.

 (Source: Google Maps)

-While Jacksonville covers a massive area and plenty of neighborhoods are quite safe, crime rates in the city are above average — mainly in the category of property crime.
-Jax scores an 8 on the NeighborhoodScout index, which means it’s safer than only 8% of cities in the U.S. Chances of being a victim of a crime in Jax are 1 in 146, versus 1 in 255 overall in the state of Florida.
-For comparison, here are a few other Florida cities’ NeighborhoodScout crime scores:
+While Jacksonville covers a massive area and plenty of neighborhoods are quite safe, crime rates in the city are above average — mainly in the category of property crime — and particularly in the safest neighborhoods in Jacksonville, FL.
+Jax scores a 7 on the NeighborhoodScout index, which means it’s safer than only 7 percent of cities in the U.S. Chances of being a victim of a violent crime in Jax are 1 in 140, versus 1 in 345 in the state of Florida.

 • Tampa: 20

-• No matter where you live or travel, of course, you should always use common sense safety measures.
+• No matter where you live or travel, of course, it’s always a good idea to use common sense safety measures.

 Q: Where do Millennials live in Jacksonville, FL?

-A: Endless beaches, awesome sports teams, and plenty of cultural panache make Jacksonville a hotspot for Millennials and Gen Zers.
+Endless beaches, awesome sports teams, and plenty of cultural panache make Jacksonville a hotspot for Millennials and Gen Zers.
 And with a growing reputation as a business hub, Jax is definitely attracting young professionals.
-Millennial magnets include artsy enclaves Riverside and San Marco, along with Brooklyn, and, of course, the Beaches.
+Millennial magnets include artsy enclaves Riverside and San Marco (two of the safest neighborhoods in Jacksonville, FL) along with Brooklyn, Bayside, and, of course, the Beaches.

 • Average rent (one-bedroom): $1,625